Author: Melissa A. Silver, XpertHR Legal Editor

 - Individuals who are not working physically in the US.
 The US refers to all 50 states, Washington, D.C., Guam, Puerto Rico, US Virgin Islands, and the Commonwealth of the Northern Mariana Islands.

-Step 4: Have the New Employee Complete Section One of the Form I-9
+Step 4: Have the New Employee Complete Section 1 of the Form I-9

 Once a candidate has been offered a position, an employer can send the new hire the Form I-9 to be completed.
 Employers must send the new hire the instructions as well as the Lists of Acceptable Documents with the Form I-9.
 Employees can complete the Form I-9 as early as acceptance of the job offer, but it must be completed no later than the first business day of employment for pay.